By-Laws of the CDSA

 i) Considering other new business.

 A quorum for the transaction of business at any properly called meeting of this association shall be 20% of those entitled to vote who are present in person or by proxy.
+Failing this a meeting will have a quorum if three directors including president are present.

 6.2 Special General Meeting (SGM)